tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 #### Toggle button example and explanation

-{% include codepen.html id="custom-toolbar-toggle-button" %}
+{% include codepen.html id="custom-toolbar-toggle-button" tab="js" %}

 The example above adds two custom **strikethrough** buttons with the same `onAction` configuration.
 The configuration uses `editor.execCommand(command, ui, args)` to execute `mceToggleFormat`.
 This editor method toggles the specified format on and off, but only works for [formats]({{site.baseurl}}/configure/content-formatting/#formats) that are already registered with the editor.
 In this example, `strikethrough` is the registered format.